-If you are wondering how to learn Portuguese today, then you can stop right now.
+If you have spent a while wondering how to learn Portuguese today, then you can stop right now.
 There are loads of different ways to go about improving your skills in this foreign language, such as language schools or private lessons at home.
 However, some students do not take to in the school atmosphere imposed by this type of teaching, and therefore classroom learning is not for them.

 The Portuguese language lends itself well to autodidactic learning.

-Indeed, its Latin roots and resemblance to Spanish make Portuguese a familiar language for American students.
-The latter do not have to learn a new alphabet like when you are learning Chinese or Japanese.
+Indeed, its Latin roots and resemblance to Spanish make Portuguese a familiar language for English speaking students.
+You don't, for example, have to learn a new alphabet as is the case with Japanese, Mandarin, or Arabic.

 Here are our tips for learning Portuguese without going through the option of traditional classes!

 Why Learn to Speak Portuguese On Your Own?